skibblenybbles/django-daydreamer/README.md

 other `daydreamer` views.

 Next in the hierarchy is `Null`, inheriting from `Core`.
-It always returns a 405 Method Not Allowed response.
-Two classes called `Deny` and `Allow`inherit from `Null`.
+It always returns a 405 method not allowed response.
+Next, two classes named `Deny` and `Allow` inherit from `Null`.
 Their purpose is to choose a request handler to deny or allow the request.

 Finally, `HttpMethodDeny` and `HttpMethodAllow` inherit from `Deny` and `Allow`, respectively.
 In turn, these are used to define the base generic view,